CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

   - To facilitate path-based request handling, MDW supports [@Path](http://docs.oracle.com/javaee/6/api/javax/ws/rs/Path.html) annotations.
     Paths are qualified by the containing asset package name, so for this let's create a separate, friendlier package to house our REST service.
     Right-click on your project in Process Explorer and select New > MDW Package.
-Name this new package simply "api".
+Name this new package simply "demo.api".

-  - In the "api" package create a Java source asset named Bugs.java like this:
+  - In the "demo.api" package create a Java source asset named Bugs.java like this:
     ```java
-    package api;
+    package demo.api;

     import java.util.HashMap;
     import java.util.Map;